What Is an Appraisal?

-It's likely you are familiar with the parties taking part in the transaction.
-The real estate agent is the most familiar entity in the transaction.
-Then, the bank provides the financial capital needed to fund the deal.
-And ensuring all details of the exchange are completed and that the title is clear to transfer from the seller to the purchaser is the title company.
+It's likely you are familiar with the parties having a role in the transaction.
+The real estate agent is the most recognizable face in the exchange.
+Then, the bank provides the financial capital necessary to finance the transaction.
+The title company sees to it that all areas of the transaction are completed and that the title is clear to transfer from the seller to the purchaser.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.